PKUSEG: A Toolkit for Multi-Domain Chinese Word Segmentation: Experiment

 \subsection{Out-of-domain Results}

-To show the effect of domain knowledge on segmentation performance, we train a model on CTB8 dataset and report its performance on different datasets.
+To show the effect of domain knowledge on segmentation performance, we train a model on the CTB8 dataset and report its performance on different datasets.
 Here we choose CTB8 as an example because CTB8 is a hybrid dataset.
 The results are shown in Table~\ref{tab:outofodmain}.

-Here are results without using vocabularies.
+Here are the results without using vocabulary.
 We can see that the performance drops obviously on out-of-domain datasets.
-Since different domain has its unique segmentation standard, it is not suitable to provide one single model for various domain data.
+Since different domains have their unique segmentation standard, it is not suitable to provide one single model for various domain data.
 The result demonstrates the necessity of fine-grained segmentation toolkits.